ballerina-platform/ballerina-dev-website/spec/time/spec.md

 ## 4. Time related operations

-Time Ballerina library supports time-related operations such as addition, subtraction, and date validations.
+Time standard Library supports time-related operations such as addition, subtraction, and date validations.

 Use the following API to add a given number of seconds to a UTC value.